non/rebox/README.md

 Rebox's design is based around the idea of shared, read-only Debox instances along with an immutable "changelog".
-This means that additions and deletions will not require copying a large array, but will use the immutable map and set instances that Scala is known for.
-This means that Rebox's immutable instances are threadsafe (and use structural sharing) while also conserving underlying storage.
+This means that additions and deletions will not have to copy a large array, but will use the immutable map and set instances that Scala is known for.
+It also means that Rebox's immutable instances are threadsafe (and use structural sharing) while also conserving underlying storage space.

 One critical detail is that the underlying Debox instances must be considered read-only.
 This invariant is not enforced by the code;